Caruso33/git-ci-cd/README.md

 POST requests to `/event` will trigger the app to perform a `git pull` for the repo specified in `PROJECT_PATH`.

-This can be combined with a github webhook so that any push events to your repo will cause that code to be integrated into your raspberry pi.
+This can be combined with a github webhook so that any push events to your repo will cause that code to be integrated into your server.

 ## create a secret - node repl